 The Annual Church Profile is Not a Report.
 It is a Planning Tool.

-Last year when I went to a doctor’s appointment and they handed me a clipboard with four pages of forms to complete.
+Several years ago before my doctor’s office went totally digital, I arrived for an appointment, and they handed me a clipboard with four pages of forms to complete.
 I asked why I had to do these again.
 I filled them out last year.
-I was told we must do them every year because the information could change, and they want to be sure they do not prescribe a medicine for me that might kill me.
+They told me to fill them out every year because the information could change, and they want to be sure they do not prescribe a medicine for me that might kill me.

-That got my attention, because I almost died nine years ago when given the wrong medicine.
+That got my attention because I almost died 12 years ago when given the wrong medicine.

-In a few days we will send the Annual Church Profile form request to your church.
+In a few days we will send the Annual Church Profile (ACP) form request to your church.
 It is a great habit to fill this out every year.
-Not because inaccurate information might kill your church, but accurate information might help your church.
+Not because inaccurate information might kill your church, but correct information might help your church.

 Second, it allows your church to see how churches of a same or similar size, or a same or similar location are doing so you can benchmark your efforts.
-Third, it provides contact information for key staff and lay people in your church who desire to receive information about the programs or ministries they lead.
+Third, it supplies contact information for key staff and lay people in your church who wish to receive information about the programs or ministries they lead.

 Fourth, it helps us as an association to measure the progress we are making through the ministry of our churches-in-association to share the unconditional love of Jesus throughout our associational fellowship area and the world.